fduxuan/IntroDB-Spring-2021/docs/index.md

 ## Homeworks

 There will be roughly weekly homework.
-These will generally consist of a number of written problems. ***Since there are also laboratory classes, theres homework will not involve any programming.***
+These will generally consist of a number of written problems. ***Since there are also laboratory classes, these homework will not involve any programming.***